Close Menu

 Zero Waste Efforts

 Composting is common practice in Boulder.
-That’s because the city’s Universal Zero Waste Ordinance requires properties in Boulder to have separated compost, recycling and trash services.
+That’s because the city’s Universal Zero Waste Ordinance requires properties in Boulder to have separate compost, recycling and trash services.
 So you can dine out with a clear conscience, knowing whatever food and kitchen scraps are left over will be steered clear of landfills.

 Boulder restaurants and businesses proactively compost and recycle